In Sardinia, a long-kept Italian pasta secret is now up for grabs

 “It was not valued much,” Selis said.
 Yet, once people began understanding the effort that went into making su filindeu, they started requesting it.
 So the Selis family began selling the pasta at about $33 per kilogram (a little over two pounds), enough to feed about 20 people.
 Today, some restaurants in Nuoro include su filindeu on their menus.

 In 2019, Selis participated in a private event organized by La Cucina delle Matriarche, a nonprofit cultural organization.
 She taught her carefully kept secret to six chefs.
-Satta, one of the participants of the December class, tried to get a seat, but says she was rejected because she wasn’t a restaurateur.
+Satta, one of the participants at the December class, tried to get a seat, but says she was rejected because she wasn’t a restaurateur.

 Last year, after years of courting, Gisella Dessì, a Sardinian journalist, persuaded Selis to put together a course where ordinary people could learn how to make the dish.
 Selis chose to keep the class small, so each participant could learn how to work the dough well.